 Best Places to Shop Online:

-We prefer shopping for our outfits online so we have them before arriving in Munich or at Oktoberfest.
+While there is an argument to be made for trying things on beforehand, we prefer shopping for our outfits online so we have them before arriving in Munich or at Oktoberfest.
 Buying online ahead of time will help save you time going from store to store that you can be spending enjoying your vacation.
 You can get the costume style outfits online really cheap, but we recommend spending the extra couple bucks and getting a truly authentic Oktoberfest outfit.

 How Much Should I Pay For My Outfit:

-Full authentic outfits typically range from 100-200 Euros, but they can be in the 1000’s of Euros depending on the detail and accessories you go with.
+Full authentic outfits typically range from 100-200 Euros, but they can be in the 1000s of Euros depending on the detail and accessories you go with.
 If you are really on a budget the cheap costume style outfits can be as cheap as 49€, but you get what you pay for.
 If you get lucky at the train station stands sometime they are on a steep discount.